JAlcocerT/JAlcocerT/content/blog/dev-animations.md

 Then, your imagination is the limit, as you can do scripts to compare few stocks returns and placing some [OpenAI APi TTS audio](https://github.com/JAlcocerT/DataInMotion/tree/main/OpenAI-Audio) that describes them:

-1. Create your audio and matplotlib generated video (of 10s duration):
+1. Create your AI-audio and matplotlib generated video (of 10s duration):

 ```sh
 uv run ./OpenAI-Audio/openai-tts.py --env=./.env